 Which probably means podcasts are still not a “for the masses” product…yet.

-I can also see a massive 40% in the last year.
+I can also see a massive 40% of plays coming from a certain streaming platform in the last year.
 Can you guess which platform that is?
 (Comment below).

 How to Start a Podcast in India